 Fishing in Hossa National Park

 Many lakes and ponds in Hossa National Park are not included in Hossa angling permit area 5502.
 General fishing rights apply to these waters.
 This means that you do not need to pay the fisheries management fee or purchase an angling permit for hook and line fishing or ice fishing with one rod in these pond and lake waters.
-Lure fishing with one (1) rod is also permitted in these pond and lake waters for those who have paid the fisheries management fee or are under 18 or over 65 years of age.
+Lure fishing with one (1) rod is also permitted in these pond and lake waters for those who have paid the fisheries management fee or who are under 18 years of age, over 70 years of age or have reached the age of 65 or more by 31 December 2023.

 The maximum number of fish that an angler may catch is indicated in the table below: